akdor1154/python-csql/README.rst

 ============

 Different dialects can be specified at render time, or as the default dialect of your Queries.
 Currently the only things dialects control are parameter rendering and limits, but I expect to see some scope creep around here...
-Dialects are instances of :class:`SQLDialect` and can be found in :mod:`csql.dialect`.
-The default dialect is :class:`DefaultDialect`, which uses a numeric parameter renderer.
+Dialects are instances of :class:`csql.dialect.SQLDialect` and can be found in :mod:`csql.dialect`.
+The default dialect is :class:`csql.dialect.DefaultDialect`, which uses a numeric parameter renderer.
 You can specify your own prefered dialect per-query:

 >>> q = csql.Q(
 ...   f"select 1 from thinger",